Priority Preferences for Subsequent Enrollment Periods

 3. Third, to siblings of pupils already enrolled in Compass Public Charter School.

-4. Fourth, to pupils seeking to transfer from another Idaho public charter school at which they have been enrolled for at least one (1) year, provided that this admission preference shall be subject to an existing written agreement for such preference between the subject charter schools.
+4. Fourth, to pupils (8th grade going into 9th only) seeking to transfer from another Idaho public charter school at which they have been enrolled for at least one (1) year, provided that this admission preference shall be subject to an existing written agreement for such preference between the subject charter schools.

 5. Fifth, to prospective students residing in the attendance area of Compass Public Charter School.